-(3) "Primary government" means the primary agency or primary local public body that a component unit is attached to due to their financial relationship.
+agency or primary local public body that a component unit is attached to due to their financial relationship.

-- Q. Definitions beginning with the letter "Q": [RESERVED] - R. Definitions beginning with the letter "R":
+- Definitions beginning with the letter "Q": [RESERVED] Q. - R. Definitions beginning with the letter "R": - ["REAC" means real estate assessment center.
+(1)

-(1) "REC" means regional education cooperative.
+"REC" means regional education cooperative.
+(2)

-(2) "Report" means a document issued as a result of an annual financial and compliance audit, special audit, attestation engagement, performance audit, forensic accounting engagement, or AUP engagement regardless of whether the document is on the contractor's letterhead or signed by the contractor.
+[(3)] (2) "Report" means a document issued as a result of an annual financial and compliance audit, special audit, attestation engagement, performance audit, forensic accounting engagement, or AUP engagement regardless of whether the document is on the contractor's letterhead or signed by the contractor.

-- (3) "RSI" means required supplementary information. - S. Definitions beginning with the letter "S": - system.
+- [(4)] (3) "RSI" means required supplementary information. - S. Definitions beginning with the letter "S": - ["SAS" means the AICPA's statement on auditing standards.
+(1)

-(1) "SHARE" means statewide human resources accounting and management reporting
+-]"SHARE" means statewide human resources accounting and management reporting (2)